 Files managers are great for showing you all your files in a certain location, but what if you’re wondering about your files in two locations?
 Read on to learn about Ghost Commander that can help you do that.
 Also read about a screenshot tool that works on multiple monitors, a remote control package that allows you to control a remote machine with your keyboard and mouse, get detailed information on your PC, and dress up your Windows desktop with some informational skins.

 Ghost Commander – If you’re familiar with the Commander desktop applications and are using Android, you’ll be happy with this file manager app that offers you two panels that can show you files from different locations.
-Read more in 5 of the Best File Managers for Android
+Read more in the Best File Managers for Android

 - Browse the local file system through folders